LaMia Flight 2933: Rescue

 Helicopters from the Colombian Air Force were initially unable to get to the site because of heavy fog in the area, while first aid workers arrived two hours after the crash to find debris strewn across an area about 100 m in diameter.
 It was not until 02:00 on 29 November that the first survivor arrived at a hospital: Alan Ruschel, one of the Chapecoense team members.
 Six people were found alive in the wreckage.
 The last survivor to be found was footballer Neto who was discovered at 05:40.
 Chapecoense backup goalkeeper Jakson Follmann underwent a potentially life-saving leg amputation.
 71 of the 77 occupants died as a result of the crash.
+These included captain Quiroga, first officer Goitya, training pilot Sisy Arias, flight attendants Garcia and Vacaflores, and LaMia representative Encina.
+The only crew members to survive were flight technician Tumiri and flight attendant Suárez.
 The number of dead was initially thought to be 75, but it was later revealed that four people had not boarded the aircraft.
 Colombian Air Force personnel extracted the bodies of 71 victims from the wreckage and took them to an air force base.
 They were then taken to the Instituto de Medicina Legal in Medellín for identification.